mbta/screens/assets/src/components/dup/README.md

   done
   ```
 - On completion, the packaged client apps will be saved at `priv/static/dup-app-(0|1|2).zip`.
+- To test the created package locally or in Browserstack, you need to add any query param with key `test` to the `index.html`, such as `index.html?test=`.
+  - Setting this query param sets up a fake MRAID object that emulates the real one available to the client when running on Outfront screens.
+  - You can also set `playerName` and `station` within the URL params to change which screen is emulated.
+  - If you are testing multiple iterations locally and don't want to add the URL params with each rebuild of the package, temporarily modify the if statment and/or defaults within `outfront.tsx`'s `initFakeMRAID` function.
+Just make sure to remove before sending client packages to Outfront to test.
-- Commit the version bump on a branch, push it, and create a PR to mark the deploy.
+- When testing is complete, commit the version bump on a branch, push it, and create a PR to mark the deploy.

 ## Working with Outfront

 Once you've created the client app packages, you'll need to send them to Outfront to test and deploy.
-Make sure to remove any changes that you made to `dup.tsx` and `use_api_response.tsx` for local testing before generating packages for Outfront.
+Make sure to remove any changes that you made to `outfront.tsx` and `use_api_response.tsx` for local testing before generating packages for Outfront.

 For detailed instructions on this process, go to [this Notion doc](https://www.notion.so/mbta-downtown-crossing/Deploying-DUP-Package-Updates-120f5d8d11ea805fa219f214c1633293).